Creative Spaces

 FEATURED ARTISTS

-BARRINGTON, CLOD, GUSTAVO FERNANDEZ
+BARRINGTON, CLOD, RUTHY VALDEZ

 Barrington is a New York artist of Jamaican descent.
 Through his work, Barrington wants black people to feel seen and valued, and he often refers to his art as a love letter to his culture.
 His work highlights black people's history, contributions, and unique features.
 Barrington's work also references influential black people in current pop culture including music, films, and comics.
 While he prefers acrylic paint, Barrington also uses oil, fabric, and leather because he believes that any medium and surface can be the vehicle and the canvas.